 It’s important to note that a preexisting health condition that increases your risk of getting ovarian cancer, such as having the BRCA1 gene or BRCA2 gene, may disqualify you from seeking compensation.
 Additionally, most people diagnosed with ovarian cancer that was caused by the use of talcum powder are women between the ages of 40 and 60.

 There are two types of lawsuits that people may potentially qualify for if they believe they are a victim of Johnson & Johnson’s products and actions State Court Litigation and Federal Litigation.
-Take action now if you need legal counsel to see if you qualify for relief from the harm potentially caused by a product intended for self-care and marketed as safe to use.
+Take action now if you need a lawyer to see if you qualify for relief from the harm potentially caused by a product intended for self-care and marketed as safe to use.

 Talcum Powder Lawsuit Timeline